 What makes the book exciting and special is that it can be interpreted as a parable, a counter-utopia and a fantastic-mythological novel from a genre point of view.
 In 1990, he won the novel award of the Romanian Writers’ Association with this work – and the Attila József award received in the same year rewarded his entire life’s work.
 It was then that he was admitted to the Hungarian Writers’ Association.

 His next huge, well-received work was published in 2001.
 THE Raven time the 16th century, which was divided into three parts a historical novel set in 19th century Hungary, a merciless and tragic story “exploring the secrets of imagination, existence and human life”.
-It is about the vivid everyday life, loves, war adventures and other horrors of a distant era.
+It is regarding the vivid everyday life, loves, war adventures and other horrors of a distant era.

 Award winner

-In 2020, he appeared again with a novel, the XVIII. century Far beyond the horizon critics interpret the work as a synthesis of his life’s work.
+In 2020, he appeared once more with a novel, the XVIII. century Far beyond the horizon critics interpret the work as a synthesis of his life’s work.
 In addition to his epic works, he wrote short stories and essays, and for his seventieth birthday, a collection of his short prose was published Planetary fires with address.

 The unique voice of István Szilágyi, who was elected a full member of the Hungarian Academy of Arts in 2011, was published by MMA Publishing Katlanváros, Far beyond the horizon and Hangman’s tears the reader can enjoy in the volumes entitled In 2010, he was also elected a member of the Digital Academy.